whitneyseiler/giphy_gallery/README.md

 Completed as a coding challenge for Shift.org

 # How to Run Locally
+1. Get a Giphy API Key [here](https://developers.giphy.com/dashboard/?create=true).
-1. Install dependencies: `-npm install`
+2. Install dependencies: `-npm install`
-4. Run React Webpack: `-npm run react-dev`,
+3. Run React Webpack: `-npm run react-dev`,
-5. Start server: `-npm server`
+4. Start server: `-npm server`

 To start, in your browser navigate to: http://localhost:3000